 Keeping TVs out of bedrooms, and storing tablets, phones, and computers in other rooms can help prevent the temptation of playing games, surfing the web, or watching shows late into the night.
 Also, setting a firm rule for the whole family to turn off all screens one hour before bed will help everyone avoid the negative effects of the blue light.

 No homework, no chores, and no screens an hour before bed doesn’t mean leaving your kids to sit in the dark.
 Instead, encourage them to use that time before bed to unplug and unwind.
 For younger children, that might mean the bedtime routine of bathing and putting on pajamas before an older family member reads to them.
 For older children, setting up their own quiet space to read, draw, or journal can help foster healthy relaxation habits.
 Making these activities part of your child’s bedtime routine can help them decompress at the end of the day so that they can climb into bed relaxed and ready for sleep.

 If the kids are in bed at a reasonable hour every night, but still doze off at their desks every day, there may be a more serious underlying problem.
 Sleep disorders can affect children’s early development and impact their abilities to learn.
 Seeking help from a certified sleep specialist is the first step to getting your child back to sleeping soundly at night.
 Dr. Pasha always focuses on determining the root of a patient’s sleep struggles, before working with them to find the best solution.
-Don’t let bedtime be a struggle, make sure your child gets the rest they need to do their best, schedule an appointment with us today.
+Don’t let bedtime be a struggle, make sure your child gets the rest they need to do their best, let our ENT specialist help you today.